Book Review: Twelve Rules For Life

 You wrote:

-I think his answer to that would be: “Yes, it would be okay, but I don’t think it’s possible in the real world to banish suffering without causing problems down the line and we have to convern ourselves with real world matters.”
+I think his answer to that would be: “Yes, it would be okay, but I don’t think it’s possible in the real world to banish suffering without causing problems down the line and we have to concern ourselves with real world matters.”
 I don’t think he thinks suffering per se is good, just that it is in inevitable in the real world.
 But I might be wrong about that.
 He definitely has talked about suffering as a forger of the human spirit.

 You wrote:

 In his lecture series about the bible, in the lecture about Cain and Abel he answers that very question I think.
-He talks about why Abels sacrifice was accepted but not Cains and there he says: “Life has an arbitrary element to it.”
+He talks about why Abels sacrifice was accepted but not Cains and there he says: “There is [an] arbitrariness about life.”
 So I think his answer to the question would be: “Bad things happen to good people by chance.”
 Or more specifically “Bad things happen to all people, good or bad.”

 You wrote:

 This is the standard criticism against Peterson, but I think it misunderstands him.
 Peterson isn’t uncomfortable with transgender people.
-The video that made him famous was that he objected to that the law mandates what pronoun he should call transgender person.
+The video that made him famous was about that he objected to that the law mandates what pronoun he should call a transgender person.
 He has repeatedly said that if a transgender person asked him civilly to use his prefered prounoun he would probably do it.
 He has videos on his youtube channel where he sat down with a transgender person and had a good, civil discussion.

 Thanks, updated the transgender part.